Last updated – 03 November 2021 (Guidance may be subject to future updates)

 To protect yourself and your family, friends and colleagues you MUST still:

 - practise social distancing

 - open windows to let fresh air in

 GETTING THE SECOND DOSE

 Why were second doses of the vaccine rescheduled?

 The UK Chief Medical Officers agreed a longer timeframe between first and second doses so that more people can get their first dose quickly, and because the evidence shows that one dose still offers a high level of protection.
 This decision will allow us to get the maximum benefit for the most people in the shortest possible time and will help save lives.

 The latest evidence suggests the first dose of the Covid-19 vaccine provides protection for most people for up to three months.

-Getting both doses remains important so we would urge people to return for it at the right time which will be between 10 and 12 weeks from the first dose.
+Getting both doses remains important so we would urge people to return for it at the right time which is now 8 weeks from the first dose.

 Will I be at greater risk if I don’t get a second dose after three weeks?